A zoo, a boo or Ronaldo's 'siuuu' - the incredible atmosphere of 'the people's court'

 - Murray wins five-set thriller on Melbourne return

-- Watson & Evans advance but Dart & Broady beaten
+- Watson & Evans advance but Dart & Broady lose

 - Raducanu beats Stephens on Australian Open debut

-Before Kyrgios took to the stage, Andy Murray made his return to the court where, in 2019, he thought he might have to retire.
+Before Kyrgios took to the stage, Andy Murray made his return to the court where, in 2019, he thought he might have played his last match.

-During his engrossing four-hour match with Nikoloz Basilashvili, Murray thought he was being booed by some of the crowd and called them out in his post-match interview with a simple: "That's painful stuff, there.
+During his engrossing four-hour match with Nikoloz Basilashvili, Murray thought he was being booed by some of the crowd and called them out in his post-match interview by saying: "That's painful stuff, there.
 Those guys..."

-However, he realised afterwards that they were shouting "siuuu" which means yes in Spanish.
-It is part of Cristiano Ronaldo's goal celebrations for Portugal and Manchester United.
+However, he realised afterwards they were shouting "siuuu", which means yes in Spanish.
+It is part of Cristiano Ronaldo's celebration after scoring a goal for Portugal and Manchester United.

 "Initially, I thought it was booing because there were some people booing during my practice yesterday," Murray said.